 Our picks: The best Samsung smartwatches you can buy

 Wear OS vs Tizen: Which Samsung Galaxy Watch OS should you choose?

-Wear OS — especially the new Wear OS 3 — offers tight integration with the Android operating system on your phone.
+Wear OS — especially Wear OS 3 — offers tight integration with the Android operating system on your phone.
 They are, after all, based on the same underlying platform.
 As a result, Wear OS provides Android staples like the Google Play Store, which lets you install your favorite smartphone apps on your smartwatch.
 The messaging system is much more tightly integrated too, so swiping away notifications from your Wear OS watch also clears them from your phone.

-With the Wear OS 3 update, Google also now allows watchmakers to customize the look and feel of the Wear OS experience.
+With the Wear OS 3 update, Google also allows watchmakers to customize the look and feel of the Wear OS experience.
 Samsung took this idea and ran with it.
-Not only does Wear OS on the Galaxy Watch 4 resemble Samsung’s One UI Android skin, but the user interface also doesn’t differ too much from what you’d get on a Tizen-powered Galaxy Watch anyway.
+Not only does Wear OS on the Galaxy Watch 4 and 5 resemble Samsung’s One UI Android skin, but the user interface also doesn’t differ too much from what you’d get on a Tizen-powered Galaxy Watch anyway.

 What fitness and health features does the Samsung Galaxy Watch offer?

 Fitness and health features have been a significant focus of Samsung Galaxy Watches since their inception.
 As smartwatches become more health-focused and add support for niche sensors, Samsung’s watches have kept up.
 Some offer blood pressure and ECG, while others support basic activity tracking and fitness modes.